 Have a 401(k)?

-Five reasons to stand by your plan
+Reasons to stand by your plan

 Employees' 401(k) retirement plans took a big hit during the recent financial crisis.
-It wasn't unusual for plan holders to see as much as a 40% decline in the value of their accounts.
+It wasn't unusual for plan holders to see as much as a 40 percent decline in the value of their accounts.
 In response, some investors withdrew assets from their 401(k)s, vowing never to return, while others remained skeptical about making additional contributions.

 - Contributions are generally tax deductible.
 Some employers have implemented a Roth segment to their 401(k) plans.
 While the contributions are not tax deductible, qualified distributions, including earnings, will be income tax-free.